abapGit/abapGit/docs/collections/_development/file-formats.md

 order: 40
 ---

-All files for an object is located in the same folder, each folder corresponds to a package.
+All files for an object are located in the same folder, each folder corresponds to a package.
 Subpackages are organized under parent packages(directories) according to the logic described in http://docs.abapgit.org/ref-dot-abapgit.html

 # CLAS
 Files corresponding to the editable parts in source based class builder or ABAP in Eclipse: